New Fall Hours • COVID-19 Update

 To create a new student account, please go to the Create a New Customer Account page.

 If you encounter any issues creating your account, you can contact our Student Services Department.

 Step 2 – Establish candidacy

 Your next step is to establish candidacy.
-On every certificate and specialization page, there is a green Enroll in Certificate (or Specialization) button appearing on the image at the top of webpage of your selected program and along the lefthand pop-out menu of that page.
+On every certificate and specialization page, there is a green Establish Candicacy button appearing on the image at the top of the webpage of your selected program and near the lefthand pop-out menu of that page.

 Click on the green button and follow the instructions.

-Why enroll (establish candidacy) in a certificate or specialization?
+Why establish candidacy in a certificate or specialization?

-While enrolling in a program doesn't require any cost or subsequent action, it does support your ultimate successful completion.
+While establishing candidacy in a program doesn't require any cost or subsequent action, it does support your ultimate successful completion.

 - Sets Expectations—Locks in curriculum requirements for the certificate or specialization.
-This ensures that any curriculum changes subsequent to receipt of your enrollment will not affect your course requirements.
+This ensures that any curriculum changes subsequent to receipt of your decision to establish candidacy will not affect your course requirements.

 - News, Updates & Events—Allows you to receive tailored notifications, updates, and special opportunities related to your selected program.

 - Job Opportunities—Grants you access to tailored announcements about job opportunities from partner companies.